BrechtWts/DyLoPro/CONTRIBUTING.md

 - Any details about your local setup that might be helpful in troubleshooting.
 - Detailed steps to reproduce the bug.

+### Write Test Functions

+Currently, the test folder contains empty test modules.
+These test modules are still to be developed.

 ### Fix Bugs